-Carbon monoxide poisoning is a killer.
-Most of us have heard of a tragic story of some poor soul giving it all up by ending his life in a garage.
+CARBON MONOXIDEMost of us have heard of a tragic story of some poor soul giving it all up by ending their life in the garage.
 Close the door, start the car and wait for a precious few moments.
-For many of us, that is all the thinking we ever do about carbon monoxide poisoning.

-Of all the dangers that the mariner confronts, carbon monoxide poisoning is perhaps the most dangerous since it is odorless, colorless, and tasteless.
+For many of us, that is all the thinking we ever do about carbon monoxide poisoning - which can be fatal.
+Of all the dangers that the mariner confronts, carbon monoxide poisoning is perhaps the most dangerous since it is odorless, colorless and tasteless.

 Unarmed, you will never see it coming.
 Given its dangers, please read on.